What is coronavirus?

 Information for businesses

 The Vienna Chamber of Commerce provides up-to-date information about current measures and latest developments (German).

 How does the coronavirus change everyday life?

-You must wear a face mask or other mouth and nose covering such as a scarf on public transport and in all underground train stations.
+When to wear face coverings (face mask or other mouth and nose covering such as a scarf):

 - At food markets and other markets

 - On public transport, in all underground train stations and in taxis, on coaches